Small GroupsTemperament

 Group Properties

-See the world as a multitude of separate potentials – objects and subjects that can be approached, played with (Ne), or fought with (Se), comparing their skills and strengths.
-The desire to try everything in this world – to look, touch, taste – leads them into the midst of chaos and confusion, as there are more opportunities to encounter something new and gain new experiences.
+See the world as a multitude of separate potentials – objects and subjects that can be approached, played with (I), or fought with (F), comparing their skills and strengths.
+The desire to try everything in this world – to look, touch, taste – leads them into the midst of chaos, as there are more opportunities to encounter something new and gain new experiences.
+Actively resists conformity and external - going against the current is not a burden but a pleasure.

 Questions: "What is this?", "Who is this?", directed at everything around them; "let me check" is their primary reaction.

-Semantics: Surprises, Improvisations, Games, Fights, Experiments, Experiences, Intrigues, Tricks, Manipulations, Cunning.
+Semantics: Surprises, Improvisations, Games, Fights, Experiments, Experiences, Intrigues, Tricks, Manipulations, Cunning, Risks, Provocations.

 A need for new experiences.
-Quick attention switching, but an inability to concentrate on one thing.
+Quick attention switching.
 Positive attitude towards risk.
-Seeking.

 Linear-Assertive